 Author: Jalal al-Din Rumi

-Jawid Mojaddedi's sparkling new verse translation of Book One is consistent with the aims of the original work in presenting Rumi's most mature mystical teachings in simple and attractive rhyming couplets.
+The first ever verse translation of Book Three of the Masnavi, It follows the original by presenting Rumi's most mature mystical teachings in simple and attractive rhyming couplets.

 'Our soul each moment struggles hard with death -

 Think of your faith as though it's your last breath.

 Your life is like a purse, and night and day

 Are counters of gold coins you've put away'